🚨 Scam Guide · 2026

 How to Avoid

-• Drive to the actual ADIFORT gate — concrete building, card readers, turnstiles, uniformed staff
+• Drive to the actual ADIFORT gate — concrete building, card readers, turnstiles, uniformed staff.

-• Legitimate entry: $18 adult / $5 child 5–11 / free under 5 (card only, no cash)
+• Legitimate entry: $18 adult / $5 child 5–11 / free under 5 (card only, no cash).

-• Official parking INCLUDED in entry fee — never pay separately on the approach
+• Official parking INCLUDED in entry fee — never pay separately on the approach.

-• Arrive 8–9 AM; wear grip shoes, bring dry bag + water shoes + biodegradable sunscreen
+• Arrive 8–9 AM; wear grip shoes, bring dry bag + water shoes + biodegradable sunscreen.

-• Report fake collectors: Fuerza Pública La Fortuna 2479-9288 or report at real ADIFORT gate
+• Report fake collectors: Fuerza Pública La Fortuna 2479-9288 or report at real ADIFORT gate.

 Scam #5

-Jeep-Boat-Jeep Monteverde Shuttle — Double-Booking & Luggage-Weight 'Overage' Fees
+Jeep-Boat-Jeep Monteverde Shuttle Overage Fees

 🔶 Medium